kocurvik/robust_self_calibration/README.md

 If you want to use PoseLib for estimating the fundamental matrices you have to comment and uncomment the relevant parts of the eval scripts.
 The `-nw` parameter is used for multiprocessing.
 You can set it to 1 to use only a single process.

 ## Using the Method Outside This Repo
-If you want to use the c++ version you can look at how it is used in `methods/ours.py`.
-Since the c++ version is installed using a `setup.py` script, the package `iterative_focal` should be available in the whole environment.
+Deprecated: ~~If you want to use the c++ version you can look at how it is used in `methods/ours.py`.
+Since the c++ version is installed using a `setup.py` script, the package `iterative_focal` should be available in the whole environment.~~

+The tuned version of the C++ implementation is available in the PoseLib master branch (see above for instructions).

 If you want to use the Matlab version you should check out the `matlab_utils/engine_calls.py`.
 Note that when you run the engine you have to specify that the engine includes the relevant folder: